Leo-nova/Project-Arken/README.md

 ---
 ## 👨‍💻 Author’s Note
-I’m not an engineer—just someone who enjoys exploring LLM conversations.
+I’m not an engineer, simply a curious mind exploring conversations with LLMs.
 Frustrated by hallucinations, I focused on finding **text-only methods** to guide models—so that even without external tools, anyone can use AI more safely and reliably.

 ---